MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Experiments

-Table \ref{tab:ablation_memory_full} analyzes how different memory affect forecasting performance.
-Incorporating memory consistently yields substantial improvements over the memory-free baseline.
-We further decompose the experience memory into three components: general laws, which impose high-level distributional constraints; reasoning wisdom, which evaluates and verifies the logical consistency of the prediction process; and historical patterns, which capture instance-level evolutionary dynamics.
-While all contribute positively, distinct domain dependencies emerge.
-For instance, on PJM, removing reasoning wisdom causes a sharp drop, highlighting the need for logical validation in handling complex variations.
-In contrast, ETTh benefits more from general laws and patterns to capture periodic dynamics.
+\paragraph{Ablation on Hierarchical Memory.} Table~\ref{tab:ablation_memory_full} analyzes how memory components affect forecasting performance.
+Incorporating memory improves over the memory-free baseline.
+We decompose experience memory into three components: general laws, which impose high-level distributional constraints; reasoning wisdom, which verifies the logical consistency of the prediction process; and historical patterns, which capture instance-level evolutionary dynamics.
+While most variants degrade relative to the full model, distinct domain dependencies emerge.
+For instance, on PJM, removing patterns causes the largest degradation, suggesting the importance of instance-level analogical references.
+For ETTh, removing reasoning wisdom or historical patterns leads to larger errors than removing general laws, indicating the importance of trajectory-level validation and case-level cues.
+These complementary effects suggest that memories provide non-redundant forecasting guidance.
 Overall, the superior performance of the full model demonstrates its ability to integrate global constraints, logical verification, and instance cues for experience-conditioned forecasting.